mindw/simplegeneric/README.txt

 =========================

 * New in 0.8: Source and tests are compatible with Python 3 (w/o ``setup.py``)

+  * 0.8.1: setup.py is now compatible with Python 3 as well

 * New in 0.7: `Multiple Types or Objects`_

 * New in 0.6: `Inspection and Extension`_, and thread-safe method registration

 The ``simplegeneric`` module lets you define simple single-dispatch